Tapan Bagchi

 Tapan Bagchi (born 23 October 1968) is a Bangladeshi poet, rhyme composer, researcher, and journalist.
 He is a major poet of his times in the Bengali language.
 He won Bangla Academy Literary Award 2023 for his contribution in the folklore.

 Education

 Bagchi completed his primary education and was admitted to Kadambari High School- Madaripur.
 After passing the Higher Secondary Certificate examination from Government Rajendra College, Faridpur, he obtained a master's degree in Mass Communication and Journalism from the University of Dhaka.
 Later, he earned a Ph.D. from Islamic University, Kushtia.

 Career

 Currently, he is serving as the Director of the Department of Folklore, Museums, and Archives at the Bangla Academy.

+Works

+Bagchi has written many books in different fields, including poetry, children’s literature, essays, research, and folklore.